With Canadian GDP and German CPI data on the horizon, the market may be looking to gauge the direction of the U.S. dollar

 29.05.2026

-- Canada's GDP for the January–March Quarter
+- Canada's GDP for January–March

 - Germany's May Consumer Price Index (CPI, preliminary estimate)

-In the U.S. currency market the previous day, mixed signals emerged as the April PCE deflator rose 3.8% year-on-year, while the revised Q1 GDP figure was downgraded to an annualized 1.6% quarter-on-quarter.The U.S. dollar remained firm amid concerns over persistently high inflation, but with fears of an economic slowdown lingering, the USD/JPY pair fluctuated within a range of 159.15 to around 159.65 before closing in the low 159 yen range.On the upside, the 159.60 to 160.00 range is likely to be viewed as resistance, while on the downside, the focus will be on whether the pair can hold the 159.00 to 158.80 range.
-With U.S. April wholesale inventories and the May Chicago PMI scheduled for release today, we will be watching to see if the U.S. dollar’s resilience continues.
+In the U.S. currency market the previous day, the April PCE deflator posted a high year-over-year increase of 3.8%, while the revised GDP figure for the January–March quarter was revised downward to an annualized 1.6% quarter-over-quarter, resulting in a mixed picture of strength and weakness.The U.S. dollar remained firm amid concerns over persistently high inflation, but with concerns about an economic slowdown still lingering, the USD/JPY pair fluctuated within a range of 159.15 to around 159.65 before closing in the low 159-yen range.On the upside, the 159.60 to 160.00 range is likely to be viewed as resistance, while on the downside, the focus will likely be on whether the pair can hold the 159.00 to 158.80 range.Today, U.S. April wholesale inventories and the May Chicago Purchasing Managers’ Index are scheduled for release, and we will be watching to see if the U.S. dollar’s resilience continues.

-European currencies were weighed down by the US dollar’s resilience, while the euro sought direction against the dollar ahead of key eurozone inflation data.
-The EUR/USD pair traded within a range of 1.1586 to 1.1644 before closing near 1.1634, continuing to consolidate in the low 1.1600s.Resistance is likely to be seen around 1.1650, while support is expected between 1.1600 and 1.1580.
-With French CPI, preliminary German CPI, and remarks by Bank of England (BOE) Governor Bailey scheduled for today, we will be watching to see how European currencies react to these inflation data releases.
+While the strength of the U.S. dollar weighed on European currencies, the euro struggled to find direction against the dollar ahead of key eurozone inflation data.The euro/dollar pair traded within a range of 1.1586 to 1.1644 before closing near 1.1634, continuing to consolidate in the low 1.1600s.On the upside, the 1.1650 level is likely to be a key focus, while on the downside, the 1.1600 to 1.1580 range is likely to be closely watched.
+With the release of French CPI and preliminary German CPI figures, as well as remarks by Bank of England (BOE) Governor Bailey scheduled for today, we will be watching to see how European currencies react to these inflation data points.